James E. Farish, Jr.

 Larry G. Burgamy, Jr.

-Larry is a partner and manager with Lincoln based in Greenville, SC.
+Larry is a partner and President with Lincoln based in Greenville, SC.
 He brings a wealth of product marketing, transportation and terminal storage operations throughout the Southeast to his leadership role at Lincoln.

 With over twenty years of experience in the oil industry, Larry began his career with Boardman Petroleum, Inc. after earning an A. B. economics degree at the University of Georgia in 1995.
 Larry served in managing roles with supply and distribution as well as sales and marketing for a 75-unit Southeast convenience store chain and terminal company with nine facilities.
 These successful companies were sold in 1998 and 2004 respectively to Tosco and Kinder Morgan, at which time, Larry then transitioned to Kinder Morgan in 2004.
 Larry served as Director, Business Development for Kinder Morgan’s 35-unit Southeast terminal and pipeline network spanning the Gulf Coast, East Coast and Florida for nine years.
 In 2013, Larry transitioned to Lincoln applying his experience and background with transportation, storage, marketing and asset development.

 Josh R. Henderson